gvwilson/sensibleadventures/gleam/gleam.md

 "Maybe," Number One said.
 He rapped the crow's head against the bench one more time for good measure.
 "But not today."
 He put his handkerchief back in his pocket, then snapped the reins.
 "Haw!" he shouted.
-The snarly-dogs got to their feet.
+The clankers got to their feet.
 The wagon rolled forward once again.

 The road wound back and forth up, climbing the whole time.
 As the